temujindang/website-1/content/careers/hardware-engineers.md

 broadest possible impact.

 Oxide is based in Oakland, California.
-While we are open to remote work, we believe that it's difficult for this role.
+While we are open to remote work, we believe that will be difficult for this role.